Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 can [un-nominate at any time](../maintain/maintain-guides-how-to-unbond.md) to stop staking your funds.
 Keep in mind that the un-nomination is effective in the next era, and that un-nominating does not automatically unbond your funds.
-There is an unbonding period of 7 days on AXIALunar and 28 days on AXIASolar before bonded funds can be transferred after issuing an unbond transaction.
+There is an unbonding period of 7 days on AXIALunar and 28 days on AXIACoin before bonded funds can be transferred after issuing an unbond transaction.

 ### Active vs. Inactive Nomination

 When you go to the [Account actions](https://axiasolar.js.org/apps/#/staking/actions) under staking page, you should see your bonded accounts and nomination status.
 If not, you can follow [this](../maintain/maintain-guides-how-to-nominate-axiasolar.md) guide to configure it first.
-Your nominations will be effective in the next era; eras are roughly 6 hours on AXIALunar and 24 hours on AXIASolar.
+Your nominations will be effective in the next era; eras are roughly 6 hours on AXIALunar and 24 hours on AXIACoin.

 ![Nominations](../assets/staking/axiasolarjs_nominator_account.png)